suzukiplan/z80/README.md

     });
 ```

+- call `resetDebugMessage` if you want to remove the detector.

 ### Use break point

 If you want to execute processing just before executing an instruction of specific program counter value _(in this ex: \$008E)_, you can set a breakpoint as follows: